Sleep With Peace Of Mind Knowing Your Employees Are Safe, As Well As Your Bottom Line!

 How do you mark concrete for cutting to be read?
 During the concrete scanning your Project Manager will mark the utilities found with chalk, tape, or keel.
 The rebar locations can be marked on the concrete in the field or the GPR data can be simultaneously recorded on the computer for further analysis, processing and plotting on site maps back in the office.
 After concrete scanning there will be a report of the scope of work explaining what utility markings have been found.

 WHY DO YOU WANT TO CALL A PROFESSIONAL COMPANY TO HANDLE CONCRETE CUTTING / SAWING / SCANNING?

 When cutting concrete especially wall sawing it will require a high degree of precision and thorough knowledge of building practices.

 When doing concrete scanning you want to call a private utility locator that is professionally trained in using ground penetrating radar and electromagnetic locators.
 They will inspect concrete slabs, floor pads, or walls to detect the location of rebar, conduit, post tension cables, or more before you cut or core.
-You will also want the professional to use the right equipment for concrete scanning such as GSSI.
+You will also want the Project Manager to use industry-leading equipment for concrete scanning from suppliers such as GSSI or Proceq.

 You will want to research the company, ask for references and look to see if they’re involved with associations within the industry.
 Watch the video below for more information.